glee38/Workspace/code_notes/Ruby_Hashes.md

 With this set-up, though, there is no way to associate our two arrays and tell them that they both belong to the Flatiron School.

 This is where nested hashes come in.

-Our First Nested Hash
+**Our First Nested Hash**

 With a nested hash, we can store complex collections of data.
 In other words, we can store data that is associated to other data via categories and subcategories.

-Both the dev_team array and the instructors array should be associated to the Flatiron School.
-So, we can create a hash, flatiron_school, that contains keys to denote the instructors and dev_team categories.
+Both the `dev_team` array and the `instructors` array should be associated to the Flatiron School.
+So, we can create a hash, `flatiron_school`, that contains keys to denote the `instructors` and `dev_team` categories.
 We can point these keys to the arrays that contain our instructors and dev team members respectively.

 Let's take a look: